Log Management

 Before we dive into logging build runners, it is necessary to know the reason for implementing a Gitlab build runner:

-• Easily validating the code commits and changes.
-Both development and DevOps teams have full control over build management irrespective of the application model.
+• They are quickly validating the code commits and changes.
+Both development and DevOps teams have complete control over build management, irrespective of the application model.

 • A more systematic process for validating code changes ahead of merge via automated tests.
 The test run could be anything from a functional test to a more enhanced application performance test.
-This ensures that the application is continuously tested to meet functional and business requirement standards and to easily identify all possible application defects and security-related vulnerabilities.
+This ensures the application is continuously tested to meet functional and business requirement standards and quickly identifies all possible application defects and security-related vulnerabilities.

-• Gitlab is built in GoLang, making it a multi-platform CI solution, working well across operating systems such as Windows, MacOS, and Linux.
-It is also language agnostic, offering support for most commonly used development languages such as Java, Ruby, PHP, etc.
+• Gitlab is built in GoLang, making it a multi-platform CI solution that works well across operating systems such as Windows, MacOS, and Linux.
+It is also language agnostic, offering support for the most commonly used development languages such as Java, Ruby, PHP, etc.

-• The declarative process of the Gitlab runner enables developers to build security into each automated process ensuring access control and management across the CI pipeline.
-User access control is established at the job level and branch level, giving way to establishing compliance practices in the automated build runs.
-It is also easier to ensure code compliance to set standards with built-in automated code quality checks.
+• The declarative process of the Gitlab runner enables developers to build security into each automated process, ensuring access control and management across the CI pipeline.
+User access control is established at the job and branch levels, establishing compliance practices in the automated build runs.
+Ensuring code compliance by setting standards with built-in automated code quality checks is also easier.

-• Gitlab build runners offer a strong integrative approach to both upstream and downstream processes.
-This works advantageous for developers who want to strike a balance between cloud-native solutions and integrations.
-Processes such as source code control, project management, versioning, artifact repository management, compliance adherence, etc. are built into the CI pipeline.
+• Gitlab builds runners and offers a robust integrative approach to upstream and downstream processes.
+This works advantageous for developers who want to balance cloud-native solutions and integrations.
+Processes such as source code control, project management, versioning, artifact repository management, compliance adherence, etc., are built into the CI pipeline.

-• The most critical use of all is the increased observability into the CI pipeline execution.
-As builds are run Gitlab logs all events to the designated location.
-Identifying build errors, code quality issues, test failures, and other application metrics are at a more granular level.
+• The most critical use is increased observability in the CI pipeline execution.
+As builds are run, GitLab logs all events to the designated location.
+Identifying build errors, code quality issues, test failures, and other application metrics is at a more granular level.

-Gitlab released Beta versions of custom build cloud runners for MacOS and Linux operating systems.
-The build cloud runner for Linux is aimed at managing Linux-based applications in the GCP environment while the MacOS version targets build cloud management in an Apple devices-based ecosystem.
+GitLab released Beta versions of custom-built cloud runners for MacOS and Linux operating systems.
+The build cloud runner for Linux aims to manage Linux-based applications in the GCP environment, while the MacOS version targets build cloud management in an Apple devices-based ecosystem.

 The build cloud runners are architecturally different from the other Gitlab shared runners.
 Gitlab’s detailed posts offer more information about the architecture and performance enhancements of the build cloud runners.